Job Market Paper

 Consumption with Imperfect Perception of Wealth, October 2019

 Abstract: Consumers have difficulty tracking their total wealth, or keeping it at the front of their minds when making consumption and saving decisions.
 In this paper, I show how such imperfect perception of wealth can explain several key deviations of consumption behavior from the permanent income hypothesis, including: excess sensitivity to current income, smaller MPCs out of wealth than out of current income, and excess discounting of future income.
-My approach provides a behavioral complement to canonical liquidity-constraint-based theory.
-Importantly, it can explain the empirical evidence on high-liquidity consumers' deviations from the permanent income hypothesis.
+Importantly, my approach does not rely on liquidity constraints and can explain the empirical evidence on high-liquidity consumers' deviations from the permanent income hypothesis.
 I further provide an interpretation of the model in which the consumer has separate mental accounts for her current income and her wealth.
 Thus, the consumer exhibits behavior similar to a two-asset model, in a one-asset context without borrowing constraints.
 The friction can be quantitatively important in explaining MPCs, and has substantive macro implications for monetary and redistributive policy.
 Methodologically, the paper develops a tractable method for incorporating imperfect perception of the endogenous state into an otherwise standard Markov decision problem.

-A Theory of Narrow Thinking, May 2019 (R&R, Review of Economic Studies)
+A Theory of Narrow Thinking, March 2020 (resubmitted to Review of Economic Studies)

 Abstract: Macro-finance analyses commonly link firms’ borrowing constraints to the liquidation value of physical assets.
 For US non-financial firms, we show that 20% of debt by value is based on such assets (“asset-based lending” in creditor parlance), whereas 80% is based predominantly on cash flows from firms’ operations (“cash flow-based lending”).
 A standard borrowing constraint restricts total debt as a function of cash flows measured using operating earnings (“earnings-based borrowing constraints”).
 These features shape firm outcomes on the margin: first, cash flows in the form of operating earnings can directly relax borrowing constraints; second, firms are less vulnerable to collateral damage from asset price declines, and fire sale amplification may be mitigated.
 Taken together, our findings point to new venues for modeling firms’ borrowing constraints in macro-finance studies.
 [Online Appendix] [Slides]